wallee94/graphdoc/README.md

 # Graphdoc - Generate docs for your GraphQL API

-Graphdoc uses you GraphQL schema to generate an HTML page documenting your API.
+Graphdoc uses your GraphQL schema to generate an HTML page documenting your API.
 It works with Graphene and Ariadne and any other framework generating `GraphQLSchema` instances from the `graphql-core` package.